 – Combining a religious lifestyle with PCFF activity

-– Art in the thicket of politics.
+– Art in the midst of politics.

 - “Windows and Dreams”: a joint work of art of PCFF women, expressing their inner worlds and lives.
 From this moving meeting of women who do not engage in art, emerged a powerful mutual creation.

 - “Magical Threads” and “Nana’s Kitchen”: Personal handicraft and homemade dishes, all made by Palestinian and Israeli women.